ChadKillingsworth/closure-calculate-chunks/readme.md

 # closure-calculate-chunks

-A utility to parse JS files, determine dependencies and split code into output chunks for closure-compiler.
+A utility to parse JS files, determine dependencies and specify which output chunk source files appear in for closure-compiler.
 Uses node module resolution and determines split points from dynamic import statements.

 **Usage:**
 ```
 node --preserve-symlinks node_modules/closure-calculate-chunks/index.js --entrypoint ./src/js/entry.js
 ```

+*Note: the node process that utilizes this library should be launched with the --preserve-symlinks option or the file paths returned may not match the path expected by node module resolution.*

 ## Flags